DecTrain: Deciding When to Train a Monocular Depth DNN Online: DecTrain: Deciding When to Train

 \subsection{Greedy decision-making}

-Reasoning about future states is challenging since future states depend on future camera measurements $X_{t+i}$ for $i = 1, 2, ..., \infty $ which are completely unknown and not controllable by our action space ($a_{t} \in \{T, \overline{T}\}$).
+Reasoning about future states is challenging since future states depend on future camera measurements $X_{t+i}$ for $i = 1, 2, ..., \infty$ which are completely unknown and not controllable by our action space ($a_{t} \in \{T, \overline{T}\}$).
 Therefore, we assume no motion to approximate the utility function in Section~\ref{subsec:utility_prediction}.
-Since this assumption is only valid for the near horizon given the robot is moving, we utilize a greedy algorithm, where we greedily decide whether to train at the current timestep $t$ based on the reward at $t$ ($\gamma = 0$) as in
+Since this assumption is only valid for the near horizon given the robot is moving and the environment can be dynamic, we greedily decide whether to train at the current timestep $t$ based on the reward at $t$ ($\gamma = 0$) as in

 Since it is computationally intractable to brute-force a non-myopic oracle, we compare performance of DecTrain to a greedy oracle that uses the same policy in Eq.~\ref{eq:dectrain-decision}, but with the ground-truth utility $\mathcal{U}(s_{t}, a_{t}=T, s_{t+1})$.

 In summary, at each timestep, DecTrain predicts the utility of training and makes a greedy decision whether or not to perform online training based on balancing the cost of training with the predicted utility of training.
+Code will be made available at \url{https://lean.mit.edu/papers/dectrain}.
 We next evaluate DecTrain and show it is able to improve accuracy while reducing the computation.